burcakotlu/GLANET/docs/source/instconfig.rst

 3. Download executable GLANET.jar from :ref:`executable-label`

-4. Download Data.zip from :ref:`data-label` and extract it as **Data** under a directory you name it, for example *GLANET Folder*.
+4. Download Data.zip from :ref:`data-label` and extract it as **Data** under a directory you name it, which will become your *GLANET Folder*.

 			   | e.g.: ~path/to/GLANET Folder/

-   Data.zip contains the necessary data for Annotation.
+   Data.zip contains the all the necessary data for Annotation.
    The important point is that this *GLANET Folder* directory must be the parent directory of extracted **Data** directory.

 			   | ~path/to/GLANET Folder/Data/